fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ft_multiplotER(cfg, avg_squid); % use interactively
 ```

-We are now going to use the interactive feature of **[ft_multiplotER](/reference/ft_multiplotER)** to find our activity of interest.
-We select the sensors that are on top of the right primary somatosensory area since that is where we expect our activity to be localised.
-We see a negative peak around 20 ms (more specifically 35-50 ms) post-stimulation.
-We can select this time window to see the topography.
-The dipolar pattern the right primary somatosensory area is now visible.
+{% include markup/skyblue %}
+Interactive mode: Explore the event-related potential by dragging boxes around (groups of) sensors and time points in the ‘multiplot’ and the resulting ‘singleplots’ and ‘topoplots’.
+Can you find the time window that the dipolar activity at the right primary somatosensory area appears?
+{% include markup/end %}

 We can also plot this dipolar pattern with **[ft_topoplotER](/reference/ft_topoplotER)**.

 ```
 %% Plotting the topography